minkim0320/Shopify-Backend-Challenge-2022/README.md

 This application also allows users to export product data as a CSV.

 ## How to Run the Application
-This application can be accessed at: https://shopify-inventory-tracking-app.herokuapp.com/
+This application can be accessed at: https://shopify-inventory-tracking-app.herokuapp.com/ [No longer operating]

 However, if you wish to run it locally, the following are required:
 - Python3 (Made with version 3.7.9)